Gabriel Strefezza: Loan to Cremonese

 On 10 July 2018, Strefezza was loaned to Serie B club Cremonese with an option to buy.
 On 5 August he made his debut for Cremonese as a substitute replacing Gaetano Castrovilli in the 66th minute of a match lost 4–2 at penalties after a 2–2 draw against Pisa in the second round of Coppa Italia.
 On 31 August he made his Serie B debut as a substitute replacing Giampietro Perrulli in the 64th minute and in the same minute he scored his first goal for the club.
 On 23 September, he played his first match as a starter for Cremonese, a 1–1 away draw against Padova, he was replaced by Paulinho in the 60th minute.
 On 22 December he played his first entire match for the club, a 2–1 home defeat against Carpi.
 On 10 March 2019, he was sent-off with a double yellow card, as a substitute, in the 91st minute of a 1–0 home win over Benevento.
 Strefezza ended his loan to Cremonese with 24 appearances and one goal.

 Return to SPAL

 Strefezza returned to SPAL for the Serie A 2019/2020 season, making his debut on the pitch as a substitute in the team's third game, and first win, against Lazio.
 His contract with the club was renewed the day after, until 30 June 2022.
 On 21 December 2019 he scored his first goal in Serie A in 2–1 away win against Torino.

 Lecce

 On 12 August 2021, Strefezza joined Lecce on a permanent basis.
 He was one of the key figures in the 2021–22 Serie B season, contributing with 14 goals to Lecce’s successful campaign, crowned with promotion to Serie A.

 Loan to Como

 On 29 January 2024, Strefezza moved to Como on a 41-week loan with an obligation to buy.

+Olympiacos

+On 31 July 2025, Strefezza joined Olympiacos.

+Loan to Parma

+On 2 February 2026, Strefezza returned to Italy and joined Parma on loan until the end of the season.

+Palermo

+On 6 August 2026, Strefezza joined Palermo on a permanent basis, transferring from Olympiacos.
+The Sicilian club closed the deal for a €2.8 million transfer fee, signing the Brazilian player through a long term contract until 2030.